frankhale/toby/README.md

 YouTube and add it manually (for now) to the file.
 You can do this while the app is running and the new entry will show up in your play list.

+NOTE: See section Updating data.json for more information.

 The data.json file has the following format:

 There is just one big array of video groups, groups contain the title of the